arminfro/dotfiles/README.md

 This repository is expected to be in `~/.dotfiles`.

-Example one liner for fedora:
+Example one liner for fedora (only use it at fresh system installation, or do copy of your configs first):

 ```sh
 git clone https://github.com/arminfro/dotfiles.git ~/.dotfiles && cd ~/.dotfiles/script && ./fedora  && ./bootstrap  && ./install && zsh